Singh-jot85/LOSCoreIntegrationDIS/Readme.md

 Now in each adapter file we use the jq_transformed_payload and flavour to make an API request to core.

 # LOS side taks for each core integration
+These are the tasks for each core-integration that we currently have.

 ## Ventures:
 Tasks: